francosion042/console-watcher/README.md

 ## Syncing to ConsoleWatcher Server

-ConsoleWatcher offers the ability to sync your logs to a dedicated server.
-This can be especially useful for easier log visualization and management.
+ConsoleWatcher provides the flexibility to sync your logs to a dedicated server, either manually or at regular intervals.
+This feature enhances log visualization and management.

+To manually sync logs:

 ```typescript
 watcher.syncToConsoleWatcherServer({